vdhamer/Photo-Club-Hub/.github/README.md

 The `PhotographerKeyword` table links a standardize (reusable) `Keyword` to a `Photographer`.
 It is thus a many-to-many relationship without any additional attributes.</p>

+Note that `Keyword`s per `Photographer` are provided per Club (`Level2.json`) but are stored at the `Photographer` level.
+Example: John is or was a member of both ClubA and ClubB.
+This means there are two independent `Level2.json` files providing information about John which can hold different sets of `Keywords`.
+The app will store the union of both sets in the `PhotographerKeyword` table.</p>

+Do we allow a `Level2.json` file to define new keywords for the `Keyword` table rather than just allow the file to link `Photographers` to pre-existing `Keywords`?
+To prevent polution of the `Keyword` and `PhotographerKeyword` tables, we decided to only accept keywords that already exist in the `Keywords` table.
+This means a typo in a keyword identifier in the `Level2.json` file (e.g. "landscape" vs "landscapes") means the entry is ignored.
+It also means that a deliberately new keyword encountered in the `Level2.json` file is ignored, until it gets added to the `Keyboard` table.
 </details></ul>
 </details></ul>